muhammadowais75/communication/README.md

   You have cut the vein which brings life to our call.
 - It is a glitch (minor malfunction).
 - Hope you are doing well.
-- No worries at all.
+- No worries at all.- You have ample time to do this task.